Fudan-iGEM/2025-wiki/pages/human-practices.md

 - Prof. Ratcliff offered invaluable insights during the early stages of our project.
 He encouraged us to think creatively with the concept of multicellular yeast and to keep improving and expanding upon our initial ideas.
 - The outreach lab organized by Prof. Ratcliff greatly inspired us by demonstrating how even complex scientific concepts developed in laboratories can be simplified and shared with the public, thereby promoting accessibility and ensuring equal opportunities for quality education.

+This exchange inspired us to think not only about the scientific novelty of our system but also about how it could serve as a bridge between fundamental research and public engagement.

 ### Discussion with Prof. Guanghua Huang